-Careers Advice is given to pupils through Personal Development Day activities and one to ones with the school’s Careers Lead.
-Pupils are given the opportunity to develop their Employability Skills and are able to gain better knowledge of the wider world of Careers.
+Careers Advice is given to students through Personal Development Day activities and one to ones with the school’s Careers Lead.
+Students are given the opportunity to develop their Employability Skills and are able to gain better knowledge of the wider world of Careers.

-Pupils also complete a career plan and are then given assistance on how to complete their application forms for further education or apprenticeships.
-Pupils are taught how to plan and prepare for an interview and the Careers Lead is available to accompany anyone and support them at their interview if required.
+Students also complete a career plan and are then given assistance on how to complete their application forms for further education or apprenticeships.
+Students are taught how to plan and prepare for an interview and the Careers Lead is available to accompany anyone and support them at their interview if required.

 The Academy works closely with the ‘Careers and Enterprise Company’, to ensure the school is meeting the 8 Gatsby Benchmarks and supported by the Strategic Career Lead for United Learning.

-Marsden Heights CEIAG programme will help pupils to:
+Marsden Heights CEIAG programme will help students to:

 The School’s Career Leader can be contacted either via phone or email.
 See below for contact details.